avanwyk/pso-platform-benchmarks/README.md

 # Cswarm
-C++ based Particle Swarm Optimization
+C++ based Particle Swarm Optimization.
+This library is still in the early development phases.
+Please check back soon.

 ### Build instructions
 The project is built using [Bazel](http://bazel.io/).